 The foundation of a healthy mouth starts with a healthy diet.
 It is important to avoid foods with highly processed ingredients such as corn and soy glutens.
-Bacteria is known to thrive on carbohydrates (namely sugar and starches).
+Bacteria are known to thrive on carbohydrates (namely sugar and starches).
 So, when your dog’s highly-processed food gets stuck in their teeth, it provides a place for plaque to feast and tartar to develop.

 By feeding your dog a balanced, high-quality diet, you can drastically reduce the risk of canine periodontitis developing.

-Puppies are known for chewing on EVERYTHING, but just because your dog grows older and learns what not to chew on — it doesn’t mean they don’t want to chew.
+Puppies are known for chewing on EVERYTHING, but just because your dog grows older and learns what not to chew on — doesn’t mean they don’t want to chew.

 Dogs have a strong natural desire to chew.

 Chewing is a great source of mental stimulation for dogs of all ages.
-Providing your dog with a healthy - natural chew can be an effortless way to brush your dog’s teeth, reduce plaque build up, and provide mental stimulation.
+Providing your dog with a healthy – natural chew can be an effortless way to brush your dog’s teeth, reduce plaque build-up, and provide mental stimulation.

-There are a variety of safe, natural chews on the market that help prevent plaque build up
+There are a variety of safe, natural chews on the market that help prevent plaque build-up

 Chicken/Duck Feet (Raw)